ManolacheG/daily_quick_crossword_browser_test_automation/README.md

 ### ChromeDriver
 The last dependency is ChromeDriver, which must be downloaded and accessible to SeleniumLibrary in order for the automated script to start the browser and interact with it.

-SeleniumLibrary's GitHub provides documentation on how browser drivers can be installed (see https://github.com/robotframework/SeleniumLibrary/blob/master/README.rst#browser-drivers), but the necessary steps have been provided below as well:
+SeleniumLibrary's GitHub provides information on how browser drivers can be installed (see https://github.com/robotframework/SeleniumLibrary/blob/master/README.rst#browser-drivers), but the necessary steps have been provided below as well:
 1. Navigate to https://googlechromelabs.github.io/chrome-for-testing/
 2. Scroll down to the **Stable** table
 3. Identify the chromedriver binary that matches your OS and the currently installed version of Google Chrome